Peltola leads in Alaska's U.S. House race, while U.S. Senate race tightens

 “As much as so many of us – you know, we love Mary Peltola.
 She’s adorable.
 She’s great.
 She’s a friend of mine,” Palin said.
 “But what she represents – the planks in the platform that actually harm Alaska – we can’t afford more votes going that direction.”

-Begich was waving signs at the other end of the block Tuesday evening.
+Begich was waving signs at the other end of the block Tuesday.
 He said Alaska’s new election system made it a strategic imperative to campaign against Palin.

 “They call it rank choice voting, but it’s really instant runoff voting, and you’re kind of running a primary and a general simultaneously,” he said.
 Attacking Palin’s record, he said, was his primary election objective.